DennisSchulmeister/SynthExperiments/Puredata/README.md

 - **Vanilla Sustain Pedal:** Demonstrates the use of PD's `[poly]`, `[clone]`, and `[bag]` objects to handle sustain pedal (MIDI CC 64).

-- **Unicorn Wave:** Wavetable synthesizer using band-limited wavetables (one per octave).
-  Rather uninteresting sound but really a unicorn regarding clean-code principles in PD.
+- **Unicorn Wave:** Wavetable synthesizer using band-limited wavetables (one per octave, similar principle as in the Korg DW8000).
+Really a unicorn regarding clean-code principles and complexity in PD.
 Custom voice allocators and envelops making full use of structures in PD.
 But rather CPU hungry due to this.

 - **Mini Clavier**: Experimental implementation of the Synclavier FM algorithm, using an oscillator bank for the carrier and a single sine for the modulator.